imarkwick/boris_bikes/crc.md

 - be able to break a bike 														x

 it interacts with:
-- Docking Station 																		x
+- Docking Station
-- Bikes 																							x
+- Bikes

 ###Docking Station Class